 PayPal subscription vs LottoMatic membership

-A PayPal subscription is a way for PayPal to manage recurring payments.
+A PayPal subscription is a way for PayPal to manage and collect recurring payments.
 The LottoMatic membership is what allows you to log into the LottoMatic system and use the premium lottery services.
 Both are created when you sign up.

 Cancel/stop the recurring payments